gitguyroy/Remit-Easy-Test/README.md

 Transwire.in - Money Exchange Website
 Building the website as Github Page.
 Also Learning how to do version control.
-CHeck these for reference <https://www.skydo.com/ , wise , currencycloud , remitly etc and N.26 >
+CHeck these for reference <https://www.skydo.com/ , wise , currencycloud , remitly etc and N.26 with sterling bank>
 Looks Good